Mark C. Taylor (philosopher)

 Mark C. Taylor (born 13 December 1945) is a postmodern religious and cultural critic.
 He has published more than twenty books on theology, metaphysics, art and architecture, media, technology, economics, and postmodernity.

+Biography

 After graduating from Wesleyan University in 1968, he received his doctorate in the study of religion from Harvard University and began teaching at Williams College in 1973.
+He attained Preston S. Parish Third Century Professor of Humanities in the mid-1980s, and at the time of his departure in 2007 was Cluett Professor of Humanities.

 In 2007, Taylor moved from Williams College to Columbia University, where he chaired the Department of Religion until 2015.
+He has also held visiting appointments at Harvard University, Smith College, University of North Carolina, and University of Sydney.

 Work

 Taylor's first book, Kierkegaard’s Pseudonymous Authorship: A Study of Time and the Self was published by Princeton University Press in 1975.
 This was followed in 1980 by the work for which Taylor received his Doctorate, Journeys to Selfhood: Hegel and Kierkegaard (University of California Press; reissued by Fordham University Press in 2000).
 Taylor's early study of Kierkegaard and Hegel forms the foundation for all his subsequent work.

 In the early 1980s, Taylor began exploring the texts of Jacques Derrida and his most important followers.
 Erring: A Postmodern A/Theology (University of Chicago Press, 1984) was one of the earliest attempts to study religion from the standpoint of poststructuralist philosophy and was followed by two closely related works, the sourcebook Deconstruction in Context: Literature and Philosophy (Chicago, 1986) and Altarity (Chicago, 1987).
 In 1989, Taylor founded the Religion and Postmodernism series at the University of Chicago Press as a forum for translations and new scholarship.
+It ended publication in 2018.

 During the late 1980s, Taylor was drawn into debates about architecture and the visual arts, and in 1992 published a theological study of religious twentieth-century visual arts, Disfiguring: Art, Architecture and Religion.
 In later essays and books, Taylor considers a broad range of artists: Mark Tansey, Michael Heizer, Richard Serra, Fred Sandback, Ann Hamilton, Joseph Beuys and others.
 His extensive work on architecture includes essays on Peter Eisenman, Bernard Tschumi, Daniel Liebeskind, Robert Venturi, Frank Gehry, and Frank Lloyd Wright.

 While writing on the visual arts, Taylor became interested in media and new information technologies.
 In 1992 he and Esa Saarinen, a Finnish philosopher, taught the first global seminar using teleconferencing technology.
 Their book, Imagologies: Media Philosophy (Routledge, 1994) grew out of this seminar.
 The book's unusual design in turn inspired the Finnish design company, Marimekko, to develop a product line derived from pages of the book.
 Taylor's subsequent book, Hiding (Chicago, 1997), extended the use of graphic design to create hypertextual effects within the limits of a conventional bound book.
 As a companion to Hiding, Taylor and José Marquez issued a CD-ROM video game entitled The Réal – Las Vegas, Nevada.